mdaliyan/farsi-request/README.md

 ];
 ```

-##### Define language characters for request parameters
+#### 2. Auto-Replace numbers in request parameters
-To achieve this, you should add a trait and two private properties to your Request Class.
+To use this, you should add a trait and two private properties to your Request Class.
 Then add your parameters to these properties.

 ```php